Bitshifting/stone-backend/README.md

 stone-backend
 =============

-Backend for the stone system, using node and express.js
+Backend for the stone system, using node.js, express.js, and mongoDB

+Imitation is the greatest form of flattery

 #api